-Google is not only the best search engine to find information, it’s also the largest and the biggest image search engine online.
+Google is not only the best search engine to find information, but it’s also the largest and the biggest image search engine online.

 Given the market share of Google, it has a huge database of images may that be searching for your favorite actor’s image online or a picture of a place you want to visit, Google’s got you covered.

 Google’s image search engine is also one of the best-designed image search websites with added many added functionalities to power up your image search.

 Features of Google image search:

 - Better UI: Google’s image search engine has larger image thumbnails and an infinite scroll that displays up to 1000 image search results for quicker access.

 - Related image searches: When you search for an image using Google image search, it displays a full arena of images that match your keyword.
 It also shows you related tags on the top of the screen to filter and dig deeper into your image search and find the perfect image you’re looking for online.
 Furthermore, when you click on any image it opens up a larger view of the thumbnail for a better view along with similar images based on their algorithm.
 This is the best when you’re researching something or simply looking for the best version of the thing you’re searching for online.